 If You Are Trying to Conceive, Don’t Count the Dad Out!
 Men’s Overall Health & Fertility Matter, Too!

-It’s a fact that 1 out of every 8 couples in the United States struggle with infertility.
+It’s a fact that almost 1 in 6 couples in the United States struggles with infertility.
 For a couple wanting to have a baby, this can be a source of frustration and sadness.
 Believe it or not, in about half of the couples experiencing these struggles, there are issues or imbalances related to men’s overall health & fertility.

 More often than not, treatments and medical intervention are focused on the woman.
 So, the would-be dad never even gets checked out!
 If and when the man ever gets evaluated, it’s usually after many months of searching for answers to resolve fertility issues with the woman — so what’s up with that!?